 What are the advantages of Medication Abortions?

 They are effective and safe for very early pregnancies.
-You can avoid anesthesia, instruments or vacuum aspiration, unless it fails (however, blood work and a vaginal ultrasound are required.
-An injection may also be needed if your blood type is RH negative).
+You can avoid anesthesia, instruments or vacuum aspiration, unless it fails (however, blood work and a vaginal ultrasound may be required.
 Mifegymiso induces a miscarriage-like process, so if you need someone in your life to think it is a miscarriage, this may be the best option.
 Being at home instead of a clinic during the actual abortion may seem more comfortable and private.

 What are the disadvantages of this method?